Pecorino Sardo is a sheep’s milk cheese from Sardinia, Italy.

 The taste is a balance of salt and sweet, and is more sheep’s-milk-tasting than other Pecorino cheeses.

-It is made from sheep’s milk, like all Pecorino cheeses.
-The unpasteurized milk is curdled with calf’s rennet, then moulded and salted.
-Some Sardinian dairies are making it from pasteurized milk, perhaps to make export to America easier.
+To make it, raw milk is curdled with calf’s rennet, then moulded and salted.
+Some Sardinian dairies are making it from pasteurized milk, perhaps to make export to the United States easier.

-For the hard Pecorino Sardo, you can substitute Parmesan, Asiago, Grana Padano or any Pecorino cheese.
+For the aged Pecorino Sardo, you can substitute Parmesan, Asiago, Grana Padano or any Pecorino cheese.

 Pecorino Sardo received its “Designated Origin” certification in 1991 from Italy, and its EU PDO protection in 1996.